filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 Response: `{}`

 ### StateGetBeaconEntry
-StateGetBeaconEntry returns the beacon entry for the given filecoin epoch.
-If the entry has not yet been produced, the call will block until the entry becomes available
+StateGetBeaconEntry returns the beacon entry for the given filecoin epoch by using the recorded entries on the chain.
+If the entry for the requested epoch has not yet been produced, the call will block until the entry becomes available.

 Perms: read